 Use lowest effective dose for shortest duration.
 Swallow whole.
 Individualize. ≥18yrs: Opioid-naïve: initially 5–15mg every 4–6 hours as needed.
 Converting from other opioids or combinations: see full labeling.
 Concomitant use or discontinuation of CYP3A4 inhibitors or inducers: monitor closely and consider dose adjustments (see full labeling).
-Withdraw gradually by 25–50% every 2–4 days.
+Withdraw gradually (esp. if opioid-dependent), taper by ≤10–25% every 2–4 weeks.

 <18yrs: not established.